OpenSextant/Xponents/solr/README.md

 ================================
 You have a few options:

-* **Option 1.** Download Xponents SDK release (libraries, docs, and pre-built Xponents Solr)
+**Option 1.** Download Xponents SDK release (libraries, docs, and pre-built Xponents Solr)
 * i.e., You just want the capability.
 No hassle.
-   * https://github.com/OpenSextant/Xponents/releases will have library releases; Maven Central has JARs/javaodcs
+* https://github.com/OpenSextant/Xponents/releases will have binary releases (no gazetteer data); Maven Central has JARs/javaodcs
 * https://hub.docker.com/r/mubaldino/opensextant will have Xponents 3.x and later as a full running service.
+* You may exit now -- there is not much more on this page you need to know.

-* **Option 2.** Checkout Xponents  projects and build from latest source and data.
+**Option 2.** Checkout Xponents  projects and build from latest source and data.
 * i.e., You want the full experience, all the pain of building from source.

-For option 1.
-You need not do anything more with these instructions.
+* follow the remainder of these instructions to build Xponents SDK, the master gazetteer and then populate the various Solr indices.
+From a source checkout you will be guided through installing Python dependencies, collecting the data for ETL and producing a working distribution.

-For option 2 you'll follow the remainder of these instructions to build Xponents SDK with Solr indices populated.
-Either way, where Python is referred in any instructions we are referring to Python 3.8+ only.  `python` and `pip` may be further qualified as `python3` and `pip3` in many scripts.
+Where Python is referred in any instructions we are referring to Python 3.8+ only.
+`python` and `pip` may be further qualified as `python3` and `pip3` in many scripts.

-In either case, review the Build Setup notes here and follow them best as you can.
+The estimated disk space to build a complete distribution is on the order of 20 GB, with various temporary files and all.

 **Expectations around Data**